 After 1945, the Kupferstichkabinett was one of the many collections to suffer institutional fracturing through the political division of the city.
 After the subsequent remerger of the collections from East and West Berlin, the Kupferstichkabinett took up permanent residency at the Kulturforum in March 1994, and has again since enjoyed close proximity to other collections of European art at the Staatliche Museen zu Berlin.

 Recently, the collection has been able to acquire several important individual sheets and groups of works by Rembrandt, Karl Friedrich Schinkel, Claes Oldenburg, Pablo Picasso, Franz Gertsch, Caspar David Friedrich, and an entire collection of rare German masterpieces dating from the late Gothic period and early Renaissance, known collectively as the 'Kleiner Klebeband', ('Small Album').
-We have also been fortunate to receive several donations and bequests of private collections, including from: Wilhelm Soldan, Hans + Uschi Welle (donation), Haralampi G. Oroschakoff (donation), Paul Maenz Gerd de Vries, Christoph Müller (donation), as well as a part of the Marzona Collection.
+We have also been fortunate to receive several donations and bequests of private collections, including the Wilhelm Soldan Collection, the donation Hans + Uschi Welle, the donation Haralampi G. Oroschakoff, the donation Paul Maenz Gerd de Vries and the donation Christoph Müller.
+Parts of the Marzona Collection (partly acquisition, partly donation) are also found at the Kupferstichkabinett as well as Hamburger Bahnhof – Nationalgalerie der Gegenwart and the Book and Media Art Collection of the Kunstbibliothek.